Controllers

 @Post()

-async def create(self, data: Annotated[CreateCat, Body()]) -> str:
+async def create(self, data: Annotated[CreateCat, Body()]):

-return 'This action adds a new cat'
+return "This action adds a new cat"

 @Get()

-return f"This action returns all cats (limit: {limit} items"
+return f"This action returns all cats (limit: {limit} items)"

-async def find_one(self, cat_id: Annotated[str, Param('cat_id')]):
+async def find_one(self, cat_id: Annotated[str, Param("cat_id")]):

 return f"This action returns a #{cat_id} cat"